HB-5034

 Plain Language

-Before collecting, using, or disclosing a consumer's genetic data, an entity must provide both a high-level privacy policy overview and a prominent, publicly available privacy notice covering at minimum the entity's data collection, consent, use, access, disclosure, transfer, security, and retention and deletion practices.
-The entity must also obtain initial express consent that clearly describes how the genetic data will be used, who within the entity can access test results, and how the data may be shared.
-Consent must come from the consumer or, where applicable, a parent, guardian, or power of attorney.
+Before collecting, using, or disclosing a consumer's genetic data, entities must provide both a high-level privacy policy overview and a detailed, publicly available privacy notice covering the entity's data practices.
+The entity must also obtain initial express consent from the consumer (or parent/guardian/power of attorney) that clearly describes how genetic data will be used, who within the entity can access test results, and how the data may be shared.
+This is a precondition to any genetic data collection — the consent must be obtained before data is collected, not after.

 Statutory Text